-THE PRACTICE OF BLEEDING IN MANIACAL DISORDERS AND THE LIMITS BY WHICH IT OUGHT TO BE RESTRAINED.

-vishly spilled, and with so little discernment, as to render it doubtful whether the patient or his physician has the best claim to the appellation of a madman.
+ortophally by tool -ZOTAN A. (SITERING SITER THE PRACTICE OF ELEEDING IN MANIACAL DISORDERS AND THE LIMITS BY WHICH IT OUGHT TO BE RE-STRAINED. the cres, explorant loonactiv.
+In such cuses, the 108.
+The blood of maniacs is sometimes so lavishly spilled, and with so little discernment, as to render it doubtful whether the patient or his physician has the best claim to the appellation of a madman.
 This reflection naturally suggests itself upon seeing many a victim of medical presumption, reduced by the depleteing system of treatment to a state of extreme debility or absolute ideotism.
 At the same time, I do not wish to be understood as altogether proscribing the use of the lancet in this formidable disorder.
 My intention is solely to deprecate its abuse.
-A young Swiss, whose case is detailed by Van Swieten, took a sea voyage during a very hot season, and, when he came on shore, drank wine to great excess.
+A young Swiss, whose case is detailed by Van Swieten, took a sea voyage during a very hot (f) Mr. Haslam observes, that in a period of about ten years, the number of patients at Bethlehem hospital, had been about 1664; that out of that number, 574 had been cured, and that 1090 had been discharged uncured.
+Haslam's Observations on Insanity, page 112. season, and, when he came on shore, drank wineto great excess.
 It is not at all to be wondered at, that his cure was readily effected by repeated bleeding.
-Insanity, consequent upon the suppression of periodical or habitual discharges of blood, will doubtless frequently yield to an artificial evacuation of the same fluid, procured either by general venæsection or topically by leeches and cupping. (g) A paroxysm of mania is sometimes preceded by symptoms of its approaches which cannot be mistaken; such as heightened complexion, wildness and prominence of the eyes, exuberant loquacity.
+Insanity, consequent upon the suppression of periodical or habitual discharges of blood, will doubtless frequently yield to an artificial evacuation of the same fluid, procured either by general venæsection or topically by leeches and cupping. (g) A paroxysm of mania is sometimes preceded by symptoms of its approaches which cannot be mistaken ; such as heightened complexion, wildness and prominence of the eyes, exuberant loquacity.
 In such cases, the experience of hospitals authorizes the free use of the lancet.
 It is a well established fact, that paroxysms of madness thus anticipated, are in many instances prevented by a copious bleeding.
 On the other hand, I feel it my duty to abstain from this practice after the actual explosion of a paroxysm of irregular periodical insanity, as I am confirmed in the opinion that nature alone is adequate in this stage and form of the disorder to the performance of a solid and permanent cure.
-It frequently happens, that bleeding, practiced as it is, without rule or bounds, is found to exasperate the complaint, and to cause periodical and curable mania to degenerate into dementia or ideotism. melancholia, whether simple, or complicated with hypochondriasis, bleeding is still less to be recommended.
+It frequently happens, that bleeding, practiced as it is, without rule or bounds, is found to exasperate the complaint, and to cause periodical and curable mania to degenerate into dementia or ideotism.
+In melancholia, whether simple, or complicated with (g) Mr. Haslam prefers to general bleeding, the application of six or eight cupping glasses to the head. hypochondriasis, bleeding is still less to be recommended.
 The character of that disorder is dejection.
 Its appropriate remedies are tonics.
 Further experiments on this subject are only justifiable in the most hopeless and obstinate forms of insanity: such as regular periodical mania, inveterate continued madness, and madness complicated with epilepsy, or marked by a disposition to apoplexy.
-Out of four-teen patients who died at Charenton, ten were carried off by fits of apoplexy.
-Is it not probable that a fatal termination of this kind might be frequently prevented by a copious bleeding from the vessels of the feet? (h)
+Out of fourteen patients who died at Charenton, ten were carried off by fits of apoplexy.
+Is it not probable that a fatal termination of this kind might be frequently prevented by a copious bleeding from the vessels of the feet ?(h) CIRCUMSTANCES CALCULATED TO DETERMINE THE USE AND EFFECTS OF EVACUANTS.